Database

 Pillar Intellectual Property Rights (IPRs) | Indicator Participation in the Patent Cooperation Treaty (PCT)

-Croatia is a party to the Patent Cooperation Treaty (PCT).
+The DRC is not a party to the Patent Cooperation Treaty (PCT).

 Coverage Horizontal